KIT-SZS/accessibility-infos/README.md

 Notes:
 ======

-Usability
+known issues:
 -------------
+ - No international versions, German text only for now , sorry !
+ - There are some main menu (only used to filter data) issues under some version of Firefox which should be fixed soon
  - Keyboard navigation is working but might need to be improved

 Used libraries:
 ----------------